ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuImageUpdates.rst

 known that ubuntu-image is not feature complete, and its focus is narrowly defined to be for image building, new featureful releases will be made on both the in-development version of Ubuntu, stable releases, and the snap store.
-It is project goal to keep all release channels in sync.
+It is a project goal to keep all release channels in sync.

-The QA process for stable ubuntu-image releases are outlined below.
-We request an exception from the SRU process for ubuntu-image.
+The QA process for stable ubuntu-image releases are outlined below, in support of an exception to the standard SRU process.

 .. _qa_process: